 Dinner Venue: Monteiths

 Your guide will meet you in the lobby of your hotel this morning and you will head out to start exploring this vibrant city.
 Take a walk along the famous royal mile, stopping to admire the iconic landmarks such as St Giles’ Cathedral and Edinburgh Castle.
-Explore the castle’s Great Hall, the Royal Palace, St Margaret’s Chapel and Mons Meg – the six ton siege gun.
+Explore the castle’s Great Hall, the Royal Palace, St Margaret’s Chapel and Mons Meg – the six-ton siege gun.

-After a cafe lunch, you will head to the port of Leith and take a tour of the Royal Yacht Britannia, The late Queen Elizabeth’s floating palace that took her all over the world.
+After a cafe lunch, you will head to the port of Leith and take a tour of the Royal Yacht Britannia, the late Queen Elizabeth’s floating palace that took her all over the world.
 See her bedchamber and where state functions used to take place as well as the kitchens and into the heart of this magnificent ship.

-This evening is free for you to enjoy one of the many eateries that the city has to offer and your guide will help you make reservations, or snuggle up and enjoy room service in your room.
+This evening is free for you to enjoy one of the many eateries that the city has to offer, and your guide will help you make reservations, or snuggle up and enjoy room service in your room.

 Through the rolling hills of Perthshire and into the Highlands you will head west this morning to the fabled Isle of Skye.

 Our first stop is the pretty village of Dunkeld, with its historic cathedral and charming shops laid out along a traditional high street.
 Don’t miss the Aran Bakery and Deli!
 We stop for lunch at the iconic House of Bruar, with time after lunch to browse its classic Scottish country wear.
-Continuing north with the scenery becoming more dramatic by the mile, we pause at Eilean Donan Castle for a photos of this stunning castle before crossing the graceful Skye Bridge, arriving at our country house hotel late afternoon.
+Continuing north with the scenery becoming more dramatic by the mile, we pause at Eilean Donan Castle for a photo of this stunning castle before crossing the graceful Skye Bridge, arriving at our country house hotel late afternoon.